Napoleon and the Jews: Napoleon's laws and the Jews

 On a different note, the Infamous Decree also placed heavy restrictions on the Jews' ability to migrate.
 The decree prevented the Jews from relocating to the regions of Alsace and required that Jews wishing to move to other regions of France to own or purchase land to farm.
-It also required them to refrain from engaging in any kind of money-lending activity.
-(The law eventually only placed these restrictions on the Jews of the northeast.)

-Likewise, the French decree required Jews to serve in the French military, without any opportunity to provide a replacement.
+It also required them to refrain from engaging in any kind of money-lending activity (the law eventually placed these restrictions only on the Jews of the northeast).
+Likewise, the decree required Jews to serve in the French military, without any opportunity to provide a replacement.

-The last component of the Infamous Decree – established in July 1808 – required Jews to adopt formal names with which they would be addressed.
-(Before, Jews were often referred to as "Joseph son of Benjamin.")
+The last component of the Infamous Decree – established in July 1808 – required Jews to adopt formal names with which they would be addressed (before, Jews were often referred to as, for example, "Joseph son of Benjamin").
 They were also prevented from selecting names of cities or names in the Hebrew Bible.
 Napoleon sought to integrate the Jewish people more fully into French society by establishing the guidelines they were required to follow in adopting names.
 Napoleon ended these restrictions by 1811.

-Historian Ben Weider argued that Napoleon had to be extremely careful in defending oppressed minorities such as Jews, because of keeping balance with other political interests, but says that the leader clearly saw political benefit to his Empire in the long term in supporting them.
+Historian Ben Weider argued that Napoleon had to be extremely careful in defending oppressed minorities such as Jews, because of keeping balance with other political interests, but says that the leader clearly saw the political benefit to his Empire in the long term in supporting them.
 Napoleon hoped to use equality as a way of gaining advantage from discriminated groups, like Jews or Protestants.

-Both aspects of his thinking can be seen in an 1822 response to physician Barry O'Meara, who had written to Napoleon after he had been exiled, asking why he pressed for the emancipation of the Jews:
+Both aspects of his thinking can be seen in an 1818 response to physician Barry O'Meara, his physician during his exile on St. Helena, asking why he pressed for the emancipation of the Jews: